pythononwheels/pow_devel/README.rst

 -  python 3.x
 -  tornado webserver
--  sqlalchemy ORM
+-  sqlalchemy ORM onboard (sqlite, mysql, postgres, oralce, ms-sql ...)
+-  DB migrations generated for you (based on alembic)
 -  cerberus schemas and validation on board
--  tornado templates
+-  template engine (tornado templates)
--  tinyDB and ElasticSearch on board... more to come
+-  tinyDB and ElasticSearch on board... more to come (next: mongoDB)
+-  authentication with Twitter, Google on board

 Super easy, quick to start and all the basics on board:
 -------------------------------------------------------